 12. Cat's Cradle: A Novel

-so this book combines some heavy themes with absurdist humor I highly recommend it to anyone that's trying to make sense of a seemingly nonsensical world this book really sparked a love of sci-fi for me and I hope it does for me you too.
+this book combines some heavy themes with absurdist humor I highly recommend it to anyone who's trying to make sense of a seemingly nonsensical world this book really sparked a love of sci-fi for me and I hope it does for me and you too.

 11. Leviathan Wakes

-This book is for readers looking for space opera and I went with leviathan wakes by James s a Corey. so this is kind of the opposite of my flowers for Algernon recommendation if you are looking for space action check out the first book in the Expanse series it can be read as a standalone but if you enjoy it you can continue the series as well as watch the tv show.
+This book is for readers looking for space opera and I went with Leviathan Wakes by James s Corey. so this is kind of the opposite of my Flowers for Algernon recommendation if you are looking for space action check out the first book in the Expanse series it can be read as a standalone but if you enjoy it you can continue the series as well as watch the tv show.

 10. The Martian

-This book is for readers looking for a survival story and I went with the martian by andy weir the martian is set in the year 2035 and we follow an astronaut that is stranded on Mars and he must improvise in order to survive because everything that can go wrong does go wrong.
+This book is for readers looking for a survival story I Went with the martian by Andy Weir the martian is set in the year 2035 and we follow an astronaut who is stranded on Mars he must improvise in order to survive because everything that can go wrong does go wrong.

-and this is also quite a funny book as to how he deals with these impending dire situations by cracking jokes and that might not work for everyone but they mostly landed for me.
+this is also quite a funny book as to how he deals with these impending dire situations by cracking jokes that might not work for everyone but they mostly landed for me.

 it's sharp, it's funny, it's great and when you finish reading the book you can then watch the Matt Damon film.